-The Incremental Term Loans bear interest at a rate per annum that is the same as the Repricing Term Loans.
-The Incremental Term Loans will mature on July 12, 2023, the same maturity date as the Repricing Term Loans.
-The Company may voluntarily repay the Repricing Term Loans and the Incremental Term Loans (collectively, the "Term Loans") at any time, without prepayment premium or penalty, subject to customary "breakage" costs with respect to LIBOR rate loans.
+The Company may voluntarily repay the Term Loans at any time, without prepayment premium or penalty, subject to customary "breakage" costs with respect to LIBOR rate loans.
 Other than as described above, the terms, conditions and covenants applicable to the Incremental Term Loans are consistent with the terms, conditions and covenants that were applicable to the Repricing Term Loans under the Credit Agreement.